RyHensel/dead-reckoning/README.md

 ### Row buttons

-- **Restore** — versions of this one project across snapshots.
+- **Restore**: versions of this one project across snapshots.
 See §6.
-- **Details** — full findings: node counts, separator hits, parse error location, map and item counts.
+- **Details**: full findings: node counts, separator hits, parse error location, map and item counts.
-- **Repair** — replaces Details, in red, when a project is genuinely broken.
+- **Repair**: replaces Details, in red, when a project is genuinely broken.

 ### Status area

-Bottom left shows the current state — `● READY`, `● SCANNING`, `● BACKUP RUNNING`, `● BACKUP COMPLETE`, `● CANCELLING` — with a monospace
-counter on the right and a full-sentence result below.
+Bottom left shows the current state: `● READY`, `● SCANNING`, `● BACKUP RUNNING`, `● BACKUP COMPLETE`, `● CANCELLING` with a monospace counter on the right and a full-sentence result below.

 Completion messages always name the operation.
-A backup ends with `Backup 2026-08-04_0815 — 3 projects copied, 0 skipped…`, never a bare "complete", so the automatic dashboard refresh that follows a backup can't be mistaken for the backup's own result.
+A backup ends with `Backup 2026-08-04_0815 - 3 projects copied, 0 skipped…`, never a bare "complete", so the automatic dashboard refresh that follows a backup can't be mistaken for the backup's own result.